srmpds/srmpds.github.io/index.md

 ---
 # Program
 Events will be held on August 17th virtually.
-All time is UTC.
+All time is **UTC!!!**.

 The keynote will be **live** presentation.
 After the keynote, each paper will have 5 minutes to briefly introduce their work.
 We assume that our audience has watched the full presentation recording before the workshop.
 We start Q & A for all papers, after all 5-minutes teaser talk.